Fulgione-group/ParaMask/README.md

 <br>

 ### 3. ParaMask_Cluster_Seeds
 In the final step, SNPs are clustered into multicopy haplotypes, and a comprehensive SNP annotation is provided.
+If multiple chromosomes are present, needs to be run seperately.
 This phase yields three output files:

 - **.finalClass.het** file The original Het file with the definitive status.
 - **.clusters.txt** Cluster file outlining each multicopy SNP along with its annotation.